Spatio-Temporal Latent Graph Structure Learning for Traffic Forecasting: Methodology

-Graph Convolution Networks(GCN) are broadly adopted to aggregate the spatial features from neighbors, which is a vital operation for GNN.
-In this work, we choose diffusion convolution layer which is proved to be more suitable for Spatio-Temporal prediction.
-Formally, regarding a directed graph, diffusion convolution layer we employed is written as:
+GCN are broadly adopted to aggregate the spatial features from neighbors, which is a vital operation for GNN.
+In this work, we choose the diffusion convolution layer which is proved to be more suitable for spatio-temporal prediction.
+Formally, regarding a directed graph, the diffusion convolution layer we employed is written as:

-where $\mathbf{P}_{f}$ and $\mathbf{P}_{b}$ represent the forward transition matrix and backward transition matrix respectively, $\mathbf{A}$ donates the ground-truth graph adjacency matrix, $\tilde{\mathbf{A}}$ donates the latent graph structure which the LGSL module generates and $\mathbf{W}_{k 1}, \mathbf{W}_{k 2}, \mathbf{W}_{k 3}$ are learnable parameters.
+where $\mathbf{P}_{f}$ and $\mathbf{P}_{b}$ represent the forward transition matrix and backward transition matrix, respectively, $\mathbf{A}$ denotes the ground-truth graph adjacency matrix, $\tilde{\mathbf{A}}$ denotes the latent graph structure which the LGSL module generates, and $\mathbf{W}_{k 1}, \mathbf{W}_{k 2}, \mathbf{W}_{k 3}$ are learnable parameters.
 Certainly, the ground-truth graph adjacency matrix is not obligatory, while the ground-truth geographical information is unavailable or incomplete.
 Thus, the diffusion convolution layer could be defined as: